integrated-inferences/CausalQueries/inst/stan/CONTRIBUTING.md

-## Contributing to gbiqq
+## Contributing to CausalQueries

 :tada: Welcome to our contribution guidelines and thank you for your interesting in contributing!

   ### Reporting a bug
   Before you report a bug make sure the same bug hasn't been reported before.
-We track bugs as [issues on GitHub](https://github.com/macartan/gbiqq/issues).
+We track bugs as [issues on GitHub](https://github.com/macartan/CausalQueries/issues).
   If no related issue has been opened, create an issue keeping in mind the following guidelines:

   - Use an informative title